/tag/hpc

 Examples of service areas include:

-Collaborating on package development Reviewing and debugging code Preparing scripts to automate or expedite tasks Developing web interfaces for interactive data exploration Advising on integration of existing software tools UVA has two local computational facilities available to researchers: Rivanna and Ivy.
+Collaborating on package development Reviewing and debugging code Preparing scripts to automate or expedite tasks Developing web interfaces for interactive data exploration Advising on integration of existing software tools UVA has three local computational facilities available to researchers: Rivanna, Afton, and Ivy.

 For help installing research software on your PC, please contact Research Software Support at res-consult@virginia.edu.